jarun/nnn/README.md

 #### Library dependencies

 `nnn` needs a curses library with wide character support (like ncursesw), libreadline and standard libc.
+It's possible to drop libreadline using the Makefile target `norl`.

 #### Utility dependencies